-Coordinator(s) Office extension Laurin, Nicholas A-192 4665 nicholas.laurin@cegepmontpetit.ca Séguin-Brodeur, Judith A-192 4103 i.seguin-brodeur@cegepmontpetit.ca
+Coordinator(s) Office ☎ extension e-mail or website Laurin, Nicholas A-192 4665 nicholas.laurin@cegepmontpetit.ca Parenteau, Martin A-192 4675 martin.parenteau@cegepmontpetit.ca

 CONTEXT OF THIS COURSE IN THE PROGRAM

 This course is offered in the fifth session of the program.
 It is assumed that students who enroll in the course have passed the courses in their preceding sessions, in particular: DC Avionics (280-3D4), AC Avionics (280-4A4) and Aircraft Instrumentation (280-4C5).
 Students who do not meet these conditions may still enroll in the course, however the Avionics Department believes that these students will find it more difficult to pass the course.